How to Relieve Back Pain From Standing

 By Sherwin Nicholson | SN Health Resources | Updated November 8, 2017

-The Deep Squat Rest is a great exercise to help reduce this form of pain.
+The Deep Squat Rest is a great exercise to help with your pain quickly

 It is illustrated below from Exercise #1 from the Limited Mobility Exercises (See Table of Contents).
 It helps to reduce back pain by:

 - Reducing the anterior pelvic tilt that is produced from standing (disc pressure balance).